Lynching of Anthony Crawford: Lynching

 Crawford was dragged down three flights of stairs amongst a cheering, bloodthirsty mob, where they proceeded to beat him with rocks, wagon boards, jump and spit on him.
 The mob then dragged him through the black section of town with a rope around his neck as a warning.
 The mob then stole a lumber wagon from a black driver and used it to take Crawford to a fairground nearby.
 Crawford, likely dead by that point, was still hanged from a tree, and armed whites riddled his body with bullets, rendering it to a "bloody pulp" by the "bloodthirsty" white mob that resented his wealth.
 The paper's headline the next day read "Negro Strung Up and Shot to Pieces".
 After dark, the county coroner, F.W.R.
-Nance, assembled a jury which he knowingly including two members of the lynch mob, one being his grandson, to the fairground to cut down Crawford's mutilated remains.
+Nance, assembled a jury which he knew included two members of the lynch mob, one being his grandson, to the fairground to cut down Crawford's mutilated remains.
 Nance reported his finding as Crawford had died "at the hands of parties unknown".

 That night, the relentless mob decided they needed to drive Crawford's children and their families from the area.
 A consortium of white businessmen, Jack Perrin, J. Allen Smith and J. S. Stark, worrying about the economic effect of such a decision, opposed these decisions and was able to convince the mob arrange a meeting the following Monday to decide what to do with the Crawford family.

 On October 23, 1916, the white citizens of Abbeville, including many members of the lynch mob, voted to expel the remainder of Crawford's family from South Carolina, and to seize their considerable property holdings.
 They also voted to close down all the black-owned businesses in Abbeville.
 The Crawfords requested they be given until November 15 and this was granted; they were to leave by mid-November.
 They did indeed leave, leaving behind their family's generational assets.